vbuzzano/RunAnalysis/README.md

 This script (run_analysis.R) will first download a zip file including raw data sets, then it creates a new tidy data set named [averages.txt](https://s3.amazonaws.com/coursera-uploads/user-051fa137730c3eb33da98f95/972585/asst-3/c33837803e7311e4936bedd6353e4722.txt) which contains averages for mean() and std() variables by subject and activity.

 ## Codebook
-for more informations about variables/features included into 'average.txt', please look at the [codebook](https://github.com/vbuzzano/RunAnalysis/blob/master/codebook.md)
+For more informations about variables/features included into 'average.txt', please look at the [codebook](https://github.com/vbuzzano/RunAnalysis/blob/master/codebook.md)